-- Clinical Explainable AI Guidelines supports XAI design and evaluation for clinical use.
+- The Clinical Explainable AI Guidelines provides design and evaluation criteria that supports the XAI design and evaluation for clinical use.

 - Explanation form is chosen based on G1 Understandability and G2 Clinical relevance.